Documentation

 }fetch_feedback

-Fetches structured feedback for a build.
-Optionally filter by status (pending/acknowledged/applied/stale) or type (internal/external).
+Fetches actionable feedback for a build or across all builds in a project.
+Defaults to pending + acknowledged feedback.
+Optionally filter by status or type (internal/external).

 Input